dod-250/dotfiles-nixos/README.md

 This dotfile has been built with patience the last few months, it's not perfect by no means but it works great for my use case.
 I have been inspired by catppuccin macchiato color theme and my favorite band.

 I mainly use hyprland as a DE.
-I had XFCE as a backup, but I moved to GNOME and it was a great choice because it a keyring issue.
+I had XFCE as a backup, but I moved to GNOME and it was a great choice because it fixed a keyring issue.

 The choice to moving from Arch to NixOS was made after running into recurrent troubles with hardware and it was a good choice.
 NixOS has a learning curve but once you learn the basis it's a pleasure to use this OS for a everyday use.